textileio/textile/README.md

 The output will looks something like the above.
 With a little luck, you will start seeing some successful storage deals.

-To-do: Add section on recovering a bucket from an archive using the Lotus client.
+Bucket archiving allows you to leverage the purely decentralized nature of Filecoin in your buckets.
+Check out [this video](https://www.youtube.com/watch?v=jiBUxIi1zko&feature=emb_title) from a [blog post](https://blog.textile.io/buckets-diffing-syncing-archiving/) demonstrating Filecoin bucket recovery using the [Lotus client](https://github.com/filecoin-project/lotus).

 ### Multi-writer buckets